Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

-Parity Violating Deep Inelastic Scattering (PVDIS) on proton and deuteron targets offers distinctive opportunities to elucidate the strange quark PDF \cite{Brady:2011uy, Hobbs:2008mm}.
-These low-energy observables exhibit increased sensitivity to the non-perturbative strange quark PDF, especially on deuteron targets where the sensitivity to $u-$ and $d$-quark PDFs is suppressed.
-However, PVDIS measurements pose a challenge due to their high-luminosity requirements compared to other reactions, and currently, there are no PVDIS data available for QCD global analysis.
-This situation is anticipated to improve in the upcoming years, thanks to the high-luminosity capabilities of the SoLID program at JLab.
-Here we consider the potential impact of 22~GeV on the strange quark PDF with simulated data at the expected kinematics from the unmodified SoLID spectrometer, shown in Fig.~\ref{fig:kinematics} (left), which gives access to PVDIS asymmetries approximately in the range 0.07\% to 0.21\%.
-A comparable experiment at 11~GeV would cover a similar $x$-range.
+For a pseudodata-based impact study analysis, we carry out an NLO global analysis within the JAM PDF analysis framework.
+We consider simulated $A^{\rm PV}$ proton and deuteron data at the expected kinematics from the unmodified SoLID spectrometer, as shown in Fig.~\ref{fig:kinematics} (left).
+This setup provides access to PVDIS asymmetries approximately in the range of 0.07\% to 0.21\%.
+A comparable experiment at 11~GeV would cover a similar $x$ range.
 However, operating at 22~GeV offers several advantages: the higher $Q^2$ suppresses power corrections and expands the $x$ region suitable for analysis within a joint QED+QCD factorization framework \cite{Liu:2020rvc}.
 Consequently, a significant fraction of the higher-energy data could be incorporated into various global PDF fits.
-Furthermore, at the smaller $x$ values accessible at 22 GeV, PVDIS will demonstrate enhanced sensitivity to $F_3^{\gamma Z}$, which directly probes the matter-antimatter asymmetry in the strange sector, {\it i.e.}, $s-\bar{s}$.
-This level of sensitivity is uniquely achievable through the JLab PVDIS programs.
+Furthermore, at the smaller $x$ values accessible at 22 GeV, PVDIS will demonstrate enhanced sensitivity to $F_3^{\gamma Z}$, which can may probe the matter-antimatter asymmetry in the light sea sector, potentially including the strange sector {\it i.e.}, $s-\bar{s}$.
+This sensitivity would represent another unique aspect of the JLab22 PVDIS program.